 By 2050 the world population is predicted to reach 9 billion.
 The question that we were asked over and over again during our studies at Lincoln was “How are we going to feed the world?”
 The answer that was drummed into us was “Increase production, increase production, INCREASE PRODUCTION with better plant breeding, fertilisers, machinery, genetic engineering etc.” But we believe that we were being asked only half of the question.
 Instead we should have been asked “How are we going to feed the world with quality food in a sustainable manner?”
 Agriculture worldwide is already producing more than enough food, in fact a third of all consumable food is wasted somewhere along the food chain (FAO) while people elsewhere are starving!
 The simple answer to the full question is to adopt agro-ecological farming (includes organics), increase the number of smallholder farms and have towns and cities being supported with as much local produce as humanly possible!
 This will increase environmental sustainability, food quality, yields and reduce waste!
 Science is screaming out this answer left right and centre, so let’s get on with it ae?!

 After realising that it was our calling to grow organic vegetables we moved to Simon’s family dairy farm in Rotorua in June of 2017.
-There we set up our organic market garden and small orchard on a 1.6 ha block using 100% organic principles, and as of this spring (2019) our farm is now fully certified organic with Organic Farm NZ!
+There we set up our organic market garden and small orchard on a 1.6 ha block using 100% organic principles, and since 2019 our farm has been fully certified organic with Organic Farm NZ!

 Simon works the garden full time with the help of WWOOFers (Willing Workers On Organic Farms) while Jordyn does part time whilst raising three little monkeys.